| Almost 70 miles

 its legends of pirates and sunken gold.
 Dry Tortugas National Park

+includes the largest of the 19th century American coastal forts.
 First named The Turtles, Las Tortugas, by Spanish Explorer Ponce de

 Leon in 1513, these reefs soon read "Dry Tortugas" on mariners